Start-up and shut-down

 Connecting the battery

 Your robot arrives with the battery pack installed but not connected.
-To connect it, you need to open the battery cover underneath the robot.
-You can also follow these instructions to change the battery pack, if you have more than one.
+To connect it (or to change the batteries), follow the instructions below.

 Disconnection is the reverse of connection.